Kedoodle/kedoodle.github.io/notes/linkedin-learning/learning-kubernetes.md

 The `kube-proxy` also runs on each worker node in the cluster.
 It reflects services, defined against the `kube-apiserver`, onto each node and forwards network traffic across backends.
 There are three operating modes for `kube-proxy`: `userspace` (older and fall-back mode), `iptables` (faster and current default), and `ipvs` or `kernelspace` (Windows).

 `kube-proxy` monitors the API server for the addition and removal of services.
 When a new service is detected, a random port is opened on the local node and connections to the port are proxied to an appropriate backend pod.

+# Cluster basics

+We use `kubectl`, the Kubernetes command-line tool, to interact with a cluster.
+To run a local Kubernetes cluster, we use `minikube`.

+## Installation

+Using Homebrew, `brew install kubectl` or `brew install kubernetes-cli` to install `kubectl`.
+Official installation documentation [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+To install `minikube` using Homebrew, `brew install minikube`.
+Docker is required for `minikube`.
+Official installation documentation [here](https://minikube.sigs.k8s.io/docs/start/).

+# Starting a local cluster

+To start a local Kubernetes cluster, `minikube start`.
+A hypervisor is required, but `minikube` will automatically select one.
+This will start a `minikube` cluster and configure `kubectl` to use the `minikube` cluster.
+Confirm that this worked by running `kubectl get nodes` and seeing a `minikube` node running.

+To create a resource from a template, we run `kubectl create -f <template-file-path>`.
+This is imperative, whereby we tell Kubernetes explicitly to create a resource.
+We can also take a declarative approach using `kubectl apply -f <template-file-path>`, where we declare what end state we would like e.g. if a resource did not already exist, it would be created, but if it already exists, it would be updated.

+A deployment will create a `ReplicaSet` which will in turn create the necessary pods.
+To access the deployment, we must expose it as a service.
+This can be done in template or with `kubectl expose deployment <deployment-name> --type=NodePort`.
+We can then access the service with `kubectl service <service-name>`.